Is Avocado a Fruit or a Vegetable?

 Sure, it’s clear that the best way to eat avocado is on toast, with a poached egg and everything seasoning.
 Or mashed with tomatoes and jalapeños and scooped up with tortilla chips.
 Or cut into avocado fries.
 Those are what you call food facts!
 But beyond the delicious ways to eat it, most people know surprisingly little about the beloved, on-trend avocado, even though Americans consumed a whopping three billion pounds of them in 2021.
 One basic question that you might not know: Is avocado a fruit or vegetable?

-We’ve investigated other salad ingredients to answer pressing questions such as whether tomatoes and cucumbers are fruits or vegetables.
+We’ve investigated other salad ingredients to answer pressing questions such as whether corn, tomatoes and cucumbers are fruits or vegetables.
 We’ve even looked into the eggplant question to determine if eggplant is a fruit.
 But until now, we’ve been too busy eating avocados to figure out whether they belong in the fruit bowl or the vegetable crisper.
 It’s time to figure out once and for all if avocados are fruits or vegetables.

 What’s the difference between fruits and vegetables?